 In addition to those majors offered in the regular college curriculum, students may design an interdisciplinary studies major to accommodate particular academic interests.
 The proposed interdisciplinary studies major must specify at least 36 credits total from at least two disciplines, and at least one of the areas of interest must be drawn from courses required in a currently offered Russell Sage College major.
-At least one-half of the credits required for the interdisciplinary major must be in upper-division courses as determined by the faculty advisors in the affected programs.
+At least one-half of the credits required for the interdisciplinary major must be in upper-division courses.
 Admission to RSC does not guarantee an interdisciplinary proposal will be accepted.